 Abstract

 Conjoint analysis is a popular experimental design used to measure multidimensional preferences.
-Researchers examine how varying a factor of interest, while controlling for other relevant factors, influences decision-making.
-Currently, there exist two methodological approaches to analyzing data from a conjoint experiment.
-The first focuses on estimating the average marginal effects of each factor while averaging over the other factors.
-Although this allows for straightforward design-based estimation, the results critically depend on the distribution of other factors and how interaction effects are aggregated.
-An alternative model-based approach can compute various quantities of interest, but requires researchers to correctly specify the model, a challenging task for conjoint analysis with many factors and possible interactions.
-In addition, a commonly used logistic regression has poor statistical properties even with a moderate number of factors when incorporating interactions.
-We propose a new hypothesis testing approach based on the conditional randomization test to answer the most fundamental question of conjoint analysis: Does a factor of interest matter in any way given the other factors?
-Our methodology is solely based on the randomization of factors, and hence is free from assumptions.
-Yet, it allows researchers to use any test statistic, including those based on complex machine learning algorithms.
-As a result, we are able to combine the strengths of the existing design-based and model-based approaches.
-We illustrate the proposed methodology through conjoint analysis of immigration preferences and political candidate evaluation.
-We also extend the proposed approach to test for regularity assumptions commonly used in conjoint analysis.
+Many researchers focus on estimating the average marginal effects of each factor while averaging over the other factors.
+Although this allows for straightforward design-based estimation, the results critically depend on the ways in which factors interact with one another.
+An alternative model-based approach can compute various quantities of interest, but requires correct model specifications, a challenging task for conjoint analysis with many factors.
+We propose a new hypothesis testing approach based on the conditional randomization test (CRT) to answer the most fundamental question of conjoint analysis: Does a factor of interest matter in any way given the other factors?
+Although it only provides a formal test of these binary questions, the CRT is solely based on the randomization of factors, and hence requires no modeling assumption.
+This means that the CRT can provide a powerful and assumption-free statistical test by enabling the use of any test statistic, including those based on complex machine learning algorithms.
+We also show how to test commonly used regularity assumptions.
+Finally, we apply the proposed methodology to conjoint analysis of immigration preferences.
+An open-source software package is available for implementing the proposed methodology. he proposed methodology is implemented via an open-source software R package CRTConjoint, available through the Comprehensive R Archive Network.

 Related Papers